Female Hair Loss Causes

-- Anemia, which can be caused by iron deficiency
+- Anemia, which is often (but not always) caused by iron deficiency

-- Autoimmune disorders including thyroid disease, and lupus, also more common in women than men.
+- Lupus (also more common in women than men).

 Please do share your thoughts or ideas if I’ve missed any of the many causes of hair loss in women!